 An introduction to the principles of oceanography, including an introduction to physical, biological and chemical oceanography, marine geology, and the ocean atmosphere system.
-The course comprises six 2-week modules, which cover the above topics.
+The course comprises multiple modules, which cover the above topics.
 Oceanographic instrumentation and methods of data analysis will be covered in the tutorials and practicals.

-DP requirements: Attendance at tutorials and practicals and a class mark of at least 40%.
+DP requirements: Attendance at practicals and a class mark of at least 40%.

-Assessment: Tutorials/practicals and tests count 40%; one 3-hour examination written in June counts 60%.
+Assessment: Practicals and tests count 50%; one 3-hour examination written in June counts 50%.
 A subminimum of 40% in the examination is required.